hablapps/shapeaware/README.md

 tree: Node[Node[Leaf[Int], Int, Leaf[Int]], Int, Leaf[Int]] = ...
 ```

-As we can see, the type of `p_tree` is simply `Node[Int]`, whereas the type of `tree` is much more informative: we don’t only know that it is a node tree; we know that it holds exactly five elements, three of which are leafs.
+As we can see, the type of `p_tree` is simply `Node[Int]`, whereas the type of `tree` is much more informative: we don’t only know that it is a node tree; we know that it holds exactly five elements, three of which are leaves.
 Its shape has not been lost.

 We can apply the same trick to the `List` type, in order to preserve information about the shape of list instances (essentially, how many values it stores).
 This is the resulting definition: